Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Introduction

-As a demonstration of our Luttinger formalism, we first apply it to the noninteracting case.
-We find that the results from our formalism fulfill the Onsager reciprocity relations, i.e., microreversibility is preserved.
-Furthermore, they fully agree with those obtained from the scattering theory formalism, validating our formalism.
-On a next step we further apply our formalism to the interacting case within the Hartree approximation.
-Via a systematic consideration of the effect of the Coulomb interaction under time modulation of the temperatures, our formalism reveals that the interaction can modify the response for charging and energy relaxation with a significant different temperature dependence, contrasting with the noninteracting case.
-Since the main aim of this research is to present our Luttinger-based formalism for the calculations of the heat and charge currents, we have chosen just to show the above two simple applications in order to illustrate how our theory works.
-The successful demonstrations of our formalism in these nontrivial systems, on the other hand, propose that our formalism can be a good candidate to study dynamic heat transport in the presence of the Coulomb blockade effect or many-body correlations.
+In demonstrating our Luttinger formalism, we initially apply it to the noninteracting case in which the fulfillment of the Onsager reciprocity relation validate our approach and moreover our results align with those obtained from scattering theory.
+Extending our formalism to the interacting case within the Hartree approximation reveals that the Coulomb interaction can alter the response for charging and energy relaxations with distinct temperature dependences.
+The success of our formalism in these applications suggests its potential for studying dynamical heat transport in the presence of the Coulomb blockade effect or many-body correlations.

 Our paper is organized as follows: In \secref{sec:model} we introduce our model Hamiltonian and implement the Luttinger's trick onto it.
 We also define the charge and heat currents and find out the relevant sum rules.
-In \secref{eq:NEGF} we express the charge and heat currents in terms of QD NEGFs by solving the corresponding Dyson's equations for the NEGF.
+In \secref{sec:NEGF} we express the charge and heat currents in terms of QD NEGFs by solving the corresponding Dyson's equations for the NEGF.
 Later, we restrict ourselves to the linear response regime and further simplify the expressions for the charge and heat currents with a help of sum rules, which are the main results of our work. \Secsref{sec:ni} and \ref{sec:hartree} demonstrate the applications of our Luttinger formalism, considering the noninteracting and interacting cases, respectively.
-In \secref{sec:conclusion}, we summarize our work and discuss the possible applications and extensions of our formalism.
+In \secref{sec:conclusion}, we summarize our work and discuss the possible applications and extensions of our formalism and the experimental proposals.